So you’ve scoped your job, you’ve chosen your equipment, and you’ve landed on the ever-versatile rotary laser. So what’s next? How do I use it?

 For example, a rotary laser level is helpful whether being used inside or outside.
 It’s used to determine and continuously show a consistent level of elevation when building up, driving, and/or drilling down.

-Most rotary lasers will also self-level – typically when positioned within four degrees of level (depending on the manufacturer).
+Most rotating lasers will also self-level – typically when positioned within four degrees of level (depending on the manufacturer).
 Some will also let the user know if it has been thrown off-course.
 It’s often referred to as a ‘height alert’ feature – meaning the laser will stop working and alert you if it’s height has been bumped out of level.

 Step-by-Step: How to Use a Rotary Laser